PBDexter17/COMP6237-Data-mining/Linear Regression.md

 Use weighted regression performs better than unweighted regression.
 - Somehow know it from measurement device (e.g. know precision of the devise for various ranges)
 - E.g. in polls or surveys variance of the proportions we find should be inversely related to sample size, hence can make weights proportional to sample size.
+- Try to estimate it from the data.
+### Local Linear Regression
+what if the relationship is not linear?
+- Naive approach: use some window (say of size h) around data points and then use weight least squares.
+- Kernel regression